History

 A large military parade is scheduled for Thursday in the streets of Ho Chi Minh City.
 President, Prime Minister, members of the Single Party … All must make the trip for this celebration of reunited Vietnam, broadcast live on national television, in tribute to the millions of Vietnamese killed during the war.

-in the Law 7 of August of 1964 the Resolution of the Gulf of Tonkin was the measure that caused the expansion of the American participation in the war of Vietnam.
-Also known as the Southeast Asian Resolution, Gulf of Tonkin resolution was legislation passed by the Senate and the House of Representatives in the United States Congress.
+in Law 7 of August of 1964, the Resolution of the Gulf of Tonkin was the measure that caused the expansion of American participation in the war in Vietnam.
+Also known as the Southeast Asian Resolution, the Gulf of Tonkin Resolution was legislation passed by the Senate and the House of Representatives in the United States Congress.
 The joint resolution was signed into law by President Lyndon Johnson.

-Gulf of Tonkin resolution was not a formal declaration of war.
-INSTE, gave the commander in chief for permission to use conventional military force in Southeast Asia, at will.
-President Johnson h alrey has ordered the use of aerial attacks in retaliation and called the resolution in a television suit.
-The approval of the joint resolution itself was only a formality to give the president full control of the situation without legal problems that carry out a military operation without the approval of Congress.
+The Gulf of Tonkin resolution was not a formal declaration of war.
+INSTE gave the commander in chief for permission to use conventional military force in Southeast Asia at will.
+President Johnson has already ordered the use of aerial attacks in retaliation and called the resolution in a television suit.
+The approval of the joint resolution itself was only a formality to give the president full control of the situation without the legal problems of carrying out a military operation without the approval of Congress.
 In particular, a previous agreement called the Collective Defense Treaty Southeast Asia is now capable of being carried out by any means the president has deemed appropriate.

-This event, the most ambitious since the one that mobilized 100,000 to 300,000 people in September 2005 in Washington, was organized near the Capitol, not the White House.
-Because it is the members of the Congress, which sits on the Capitol, that wish to address the opponents to the war.
-“Congress has the power to put an end to this war,” spokesman for the United for Peace and Justice Group said on the eve of the rally , recalling that “the will of the voters[who inflicted a crushing defeat on Republicans in the November parliamentary elections] must be respected, listened to and applied ” .
+This event, the most ambitious since the one that mobilized 100,000 to 300,000 people in September 2005 in Washington, was organized near the Capitol, not the White House, because it is the members of Congress who sit in the Capitol who wish to address the opponents of the war.
+“Congress has the power to put an end to this war,” a spokesman for the United for Peace and Justice Group said on the eve of the rally, recalling that “the will of the voters[who inflicted a crushing defeat on Republicans in the November parliamentary elections] must be respected, listened to and applied. ”

-Many speakers expected to succeed at the podium, including Jane Fonda – muse of the mobilization against the war in Vietnam – the actors Susan Sarandon and Danny Glover, the Rev. Jesse Jackson, religious leaders, parliamentarians and veterans.
+Many speakers expected to succeed at the podium, including Jane Fonda – the muse of the mobilization against the war in Vietnam – the actors Susan Sarandon and Danny Glover, the Rev. Jesse Jackson, religious leaders, parliamentarians, and veterans.

 They want to pressure Democratic parliamentarians to demand the withdrawal of US troops from Iraq.
-Because the Democratic staff has excluded cutting the funds of the war, for fear of further aggravate the dangers facing the military on the ground, and for the moment only one or more non-binding resolutions denouncing the new strategy announced by President Bush could be voted in the Senate in about ten days.
+Because the Democratic staff has excluded cutting the funds of the war for fear of further aggravating the dangers facing the military on the ground, and for the moment, only one or more non-binding resolutions denouncing the new strategy announced by President Bush could be voted in the Senate in about ten days.

 Early 1970s Paris Peace Talks

-The action of the negotiators, Le Duc Tho for the Democratic Republic of Vietnam, Mrs Nguyen Thi Binh for the FNL and Henry Kissingerfor the United States put an end to 10 years of war.
+The actions of the negotiators, Le Duc Tho for the Democratic Republic of Vietnam, Mrs Nguyen Thi Binh for the FNL, and Henry Kissinger for the United States, put an end to 10 years of war.
 The agreement provided for the withdrawal of US ground forces within 60 days.
 In exchange for what, Hanoipledged to release all his prisoners.
-But the Vietnamese problem has not been solved: the United States withdrew from the conflict to avoid a “formal” defeat and the armed struggle continued until the unconditional surrender of the Saigon Government on April 30, 1975 Henry Kissinger’s maneuver was to retire before the final defeat, in an honorable peace for the United States.
-The problem with prisoners of war was that there was no war, just a step-by-step escalation from Military Aid Advisers (MAAG) to combat troops and aerial bombardment. the Democratic Republic of Vietnam.
+However, the Vietnamese problem has not been solved: the United States withdrew from the conflict to avoid a “formal” defeat, and the armed struggle continued until the unconditional surrender of the Saigon Government on April 30, 1975.
+Henry Kissinger’s maneuver was to retire before the final defeat in an honorable peace for the United States.
+The problem with prisoners of war was that there was no war, just a step-by-step escalation from Military Aid Advisers (MAAG) to combat troops and aerial bombardment.
+The Democratic Republic of Vietnam.

 Initially, the United States did not recognize the role of the FNL, as the Democratic Republic of Vietnam did not recognize the role of the Republic of Vietnam.
 The preamble of the negotiations was played in pairs between Hanoi and Washington, the two main belligerents, to end up integrating the two parts of the southern zone of Vietnam.

-Since the Vietnam War never existed legally under international law , a “belligerence” or ” war”, a rule of law with its clearly identified and defined belligerents, its laws and regulations , had to be instituted retrospectively. than its space and time.
+Since the Vietnam War never existed legally under international law, a “belligerence” or ” war,” the rule of law with its clearly identified and defined belligerents, its laws, and regulations, had to be instituted retrospectively.
+Then it’s space and time.

 SEARCH